ConvertTo-Celsius

 DESCRIPTION

 The ConvertTo-Celsius function converts a temperature value from Fahrenheit to Celsius.
-It accepts input via parameter or pipeline, validates that the temperature is not below absolute zero (-459.67°F), and returns the result rounded to two decimal places.
+It accepts input via parameter or pipeline, validates that the temperature is not below absolute zero (-459.67°F), and returns the result rounded to the specified precision (default: 2 decimal places).

 EXAMPLES